Energy Sector Construction Disputes

 Second bites of the cherry

-James Loftis and Scott Stiegler are partners, and Charles Aitchison is a senior associate, at Vinson & Elkins.
+James Loftis and Scott Stiegler are partners and Sophie Freelove is an associate at Vinson & Elkins.

 Secretary of State for the Home Department v.
 Raytheon Systems Limited EWHC 4375 (TCC).